Consumer medicine information

 Breast cancer has been diagnosed slightly more often in women who take the Pill than in women of the same age who do not take the Pill.

-This slight increase in the numbers of breast cancer diagnoses gradually disappears during the course of the 10 years after women stop taking the Pill.
+This slight increase in the numbers of breast cancer diagnosed gradually disappears during the 10 years after women stop taking the Pill.

 It is not known whether the difference is caused by the Pill.
 It may be that these women were examined more often, so that the breast cancer was noticed earlier.

-In rare cases benign liver tumours and, even more rarely, malignant liver tumours have been reported in users of the Pill.
+In rare cases, benign liver tumours and, even more rarely, malignant liver tumours, have been reported in women taking the Pill.
 These tumours may lead to internal bleeding.

 Contact your doctor immediately if you have severe pain in your abdomen.